-While introducing key ethnographic literature and conceptual language to help make sense of these diverse phenomena, we will also be screening documentary and narrative films to introduce a range of voices and help illuminate the experiences of people in minority gender and sexuality positions and the contexts that shape their perspectives and situations.
+While introducing key empirical literature and concepts to help make sense of these diverse phenomena, we will also be relying on documentary and narrative film to introduce a range of voices and help illuminate contexts and experiences of people in minority positions regarding gender and sexuality.

 The English-language literature on these topics has blossomed over the past 15 years or so.
-On Japan, we will be reading works exploring the situation of lesbian, gay and transgender people by H. Abe, S. Chalmers, M. McLelland, G. Pflugfelder, S. Kamano and D. Khor, J. Mitsuhashi, H. Sawabe, K. Suganuma, I. Sugiura, and others.
-For work centered outside of Japan, authors include E. Blackwood, T. Boellstorf, P. Jackson, M. Manalansan, S. Nanda, G. Reddy, and M. Sinnott.
+On Japan, we will be reading works by H. Abe, S. Chalmers, M. McLelland, G. Pflugfelder, K. Suganuma, S. Kamano and D. Khor, J. Mitsuhashi, H. Sawabe, I. Sugiura, and others.
+For work centered outside of Japan, we will read works by E. Blackwood, T. Boellstorf, P. Jackson, S. Nanda, G. Reddy, M. Sinnott and others.

-Grading will be based on (1) in-class performance, including participation in class discussion, preparation of reading and other assignments, and brief quizzes (33%); (2) reaction papers on sets of readings and films screened in class (33%); and (3) a choice of a take-home exam; or a brief ethnographic paper based on interviews or fieldwork; or an annotated translation into English of an important and relevant Japanese text (33%).
-For graduate students or students preparing to write a graduation thesis, a research paper may be substituted for (3) with instructor's approval of a written proposal.
+Grading will be based on (1) in-class performance, including participation in class discussion, preparation of reading and other assignments, and brief quizzes (33%); (2) reaction papers on sets of readings and films screened in class (33%); and (3) a brief ethnographic paper based on interviews or fieldwork; or an analysis paper based on critical reading of a film(s); or an annotated translation into English of a Japanese text; or response to a take-home essay question (33%).
+A research paper may be substituted for (2) and (3) with instructor's approval of a written proposal.